NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 ### PackageIconUrl

-> [!Important]
+`PackageIconUrl` will be deprecated in favor of the new [`PackageIcon`](#PackageIcon) property.

-> PackageIconUrl is deprecated with NuGet 5.3+ & Visual Studio 2019 version 16.3+.
-Use [PackageIcon](#packing-an-icon-image-file) instead.
+Starting with NuGet 5.3 & Visual Studio 2019 version 16.3, `pack` will raise [NU5048](errors-and-warnings/nu5048) warning if the package only has `PackageIconUrl`.

+### PackageIcon

+> [!Tip]
+> You should specify both `PackageIcon` and `PackageIconUrl` to maintain backward compatibility with clients and sources that do not yet support `PackageIcon`.
+Visual Studio will support `PackageIcon` for packages coming from a folder-based source in a future release.

-### Packing an icon image file
+#### Packing an icon image file

-When packing an icon image file, you need to use PackageIcon property to specify the package path, relative to the root of the package.
+When packing an icon image file, you need to use `PackageIcon` property to specify the package path, relative to the root of the package.
 In addition, you need to make sure that the file is included in the package.
 Image file size is limited to 1 MB.
 Supported file formats include JPEG and PNG.
 We recommend an image resolution of 64x64.

 For example: